- SHOP NOW

-The name Lilac Hedge Farm was named after my grandparent's dairy...
-I decided on it in middle school when I started collecting farm animals and needed a name, My family's house had a lot of lilacs where I was keeping the animals and I wanted to pay tribute to my grandfather who I was very close to.
+The name Lilac Hedge Farm was named after my grandparent's dairy.
+I decided on it in middle school when I started collecting farm animals and needed a name.
+My family's house had a lot of lilacs where I was keeping the animals and I wanted to pay tribute to my grandfather who I was very close to (pictured below):

-Lilac Hedge Farm was founded by William MacKay in 1898 at the corner of Salisbury and Flagg Streets, Worcester.
-My great grandfather moved the dairy to 876 Salisbury St., Holden on Oct.
-10, 1927.
+Lilac Hedge Farm was founded by William MacKay in 1898 at the corner of Salisbury and Flagg Streets in Worcester.
+My great-grandfather moved the dairy to 876 Salisbury St. in Holden, MA in 1927.
 No cows were kept after 1927, but milk processing and delivery continued.